 If all racers will start in one group, skip to the Assigning Racer Numbers, Timing Chips and Start Times section of this documentation.
 If you want to have multiple start groups continue with the steps numbered below.

 - For multiple start groups select “Define start groups using racers fields”.

 - Select which field(s) from your registration you want to use to define Start Groups.
-Most often this will be based off of racer categories, a distance field, Age and/or Gender.
-Once a field is selected, you will have a preview of what the Start Groups will be in the “These Groups will be create” window shown below.
+What field(s) you choose will vary depending on the type of event and how your registration was setup, but most often this will be; Racer Age and/or Gender, racer category or race distance.
+Once a field is selected, you will have a preview of what the Start Groups will be in the “These Groups will be created” window shown below.

 - Once you’re satisfied with your start groups select the “Create these Groups” button.